temporalio/documentation/README.md

 ### What is the “Temporal Platform information corpus”?

+It is all of the Temporal Platform related information.
-There is a lot of relevant information that might not be in this repository, but can be found in other locations.
+It includes the relevant information that might not be in this repository but can be found in other locations.

 [Adding to this repository](#how-to-make-changes-to-this-repository) is only way to add to the information corpus.

 We plan to offer more ways to add to the corpus.

-Consider registering your already published information with Temporal IQ and reach out to us in Slack https://temporalio.slack.com/archives/C05JRT1GKEE.
+Consider registering your already published information with Temporal IQ and reach out to us in Slack: https://temporalio.slack.com/archives/C05JRT1GKEE.

 ## What is in this repository?

 This repository contains a large chunk of the Temporal Platform information corpus, divided into "source-of-truth" Markdown files and "generated" Markdown files, along with a changelog and an Assembly Workflow.
-Each component is explained further along in this README.
+Each component is explained later in this README.

 ### `/docs-src` information nodes